Maxim's: International expansion and Cardin Enterprises

 In 1981, the French Government declared the restaurant's Art Nouveau interior a historic monument.
-The same year, the Vaudables offered to sell Maxim's to fashion designer Pierre Cardin.
-They were upset at the idea of its falling into foreign hands.
-Cardin eventually accepted the offer as Cardin Enterprises.
-Price was not disclosed, but said to be in excess of US$20 million.
+The same year, upset at the idea of its falling into foreign hands, the Vaudables offered to sell Maxim's to fashion designer Pierre Cardin.
+Cardin Enterprises purchased it in May 1981 for an undisclosed price, said to be in excess of US$20 million.
 Louis and Francois Vaudable were expected to train a successor chosen by Cardin and then leave the business, with decor and ambiance expected to remain the same.
 Under Cardin's management, an Art Nouveau museum was later created on three floors of the building and a cabaret was established, which Cardin filled each night with songs from the beginning of the 20th century.

 The chefs who worked at Maxim's included a young Wolfgang Puck.

 Beijing was Maxim's first outlet, and was located on the second floor of the Chongwenmen Hotel, an affiliate of Beijing Tourism Group, owned by the government of China.
 The Chinese state owned 51% of Beijing Maxim's, while Maxim's held 49%.
 For the location, material was imported from Italy and France, and craftspeople were brought in from Japan, with total decorations costing $3.5 million.
 When it opened, authorities did require some of the naked figures be covered with curtains.
 A former Maxim's employee stated around 70% to 80% of the customers at Beijing Maxim's were from embassies and American and French tourist groups.
 Chinese nationals increasingly became the main customers at the Beijing restaurant by 1993.

 A New York location was opened in 1985, after two years in development.
-The restaurant posted a loss its first year, but was still operating in 2019.

-Around 1985, the restaurants in Brussels and Rio de Janeiro were scuttled over management issues, and the Palm Springs hotel opened in February 1986 also encountered occupancy issues.
+The restaurant posted a loss in its first year, and was closed after seven years.
+Around 1985, the restaurants in Brussels and Rio de Janeiro were scuttled over management issues, and the Palm Springs hotel, opened in February 1986, also encountered occupancy issues.

-In 1987, Pierre Cardin continued to operate the Paris restaurant, with Maxim's 75 licenses bringing in around $30 million in annual wholesale revenues.
-Cardin had a Maxim's boutique selling evening clothes, and Maxim's Minim's at the Paris location selling gourmet snacks within several blocks of the restaurant at 3 Rue Royale.

-In 2011, the press was noting that Maxim's was being criticized by food critics for Cardin's apparent focus on Maxim's as a franchisable trademark, with food quality not comparable with price.
-Then, the Club des Cent (club of 100) decided to move its general assembly to another restaurant, shocking the press, as they'd been at Maxim's for a long time.
-Pierre Cardin died in 2020.
+The press noted criticism by food critics for Cardin's apparent focus on Maxim's as a franchisable trademark, with food quality not commensurable with price.
+The Club des Cent (club of 100) moved its general assembly to another restaurant.
+Cardin had a Maxim's boutique, selling evening clothes, and Maxim's Minim's at the Paris location selling gourmet snacks within blocks of the restaurant.

-Today

-The restaurant and the Maxim's brand belonged to Pierre Cardin & Stuart Preston.
-Other Maxim's restaurants have been opened in Tokyo, London, Beijing, Monaco, Geneva, Brussels, and Doha.